 Can WOLV help me get an internship?

 Many WOLV members have used their experiences and networking skills here to attain internships both in the summer and during the academic year.
-The skills that our members receive at WOLV help them to understand what it takes to be successful in the television industry, and WOLV members are respected by the industry.
-In recent years, we have interned at Turner Sports, ABC News (NYC and DC), Big Ten Network, ESPN, CNN, WXYZ-TV, WJBK- TV, WDIV-TV, ABC News Miami, Fox Sports Detroit, and with NBC Sports Olympic coverage, among countless other opportunities.
+The skills that our members gain at WOLV help them to understand what it takes to be successful in the television industry, and WOLV members are respected by the industry.
+In recent years, WOVL members have interned at Turner Sports, ABC News (NYC and DC), Big Ten Network, ESPN, CNN, WXYZ-TV, WJBK- TV, WDIV-TV, ABC News Miami, Fox Sports Detroit, and NBC Sports Olympic coverage, among countless others.

 What type of equipment does WOLV use?